 On Conductor's render nodes, the directories that store your uploaded assets are read-only.
 Therefore you can't write out renders into those directories, and instead, the submission must specify a different directory to save.
 This destination path appears in the submission as

-output_path and is one of only three places where files are written, the others being the home directory and the temp directory.
+output_path and is one of only three writable locations, the others being the home directory and the temp directory.

-Also, the destination path must not contain any of the assets you upload.
+Also, be aware, the destination path must not contain any of the assets you upload.

-If your render produces intermediate files such as global illumination or ambient occlusion caches, and you want them saved, their paths must be below the destination path.
+If your render produces intermediate files such as texture conversions or GI caches, their paths should be below the destination path.

 We recommend you turn off AutoSave on any video posts.